• Skip to primary navigation

 Many recipes for copycat Starbucks brown sugar syrup are missing a key ingredient that you'll find in this recipe - maple syrup!
 Trust me, it's the secret ingredient that you'll need to have a similar taste.

-• Light brown sugar: Obviously we'll need some brown sugar to recreate this magical syrup recipe.
-I found light brown sugar works best!
+• Light brown sugar: We'll need some brown sugar to recreate this magical syrup recipe.
+I found light brown sugar works best, but you could also substitute dark brown sugar if that's all you have on hand.

 • Cinnamon stick: A cinnamon stick is going to provide more flavor than ground cinnamon.